scrabbletank/farhome-rules/rulesdoc.md

 The recording is permanent, unless a command word is spoken to end the spell or _Dispel Magic_ is cast on it.
 A creature under _Nondetection_ appears as a blurry patch and their voice is unrecognizable regardless of the quality of recording.

-Add a proficiency die for every level above 2nd.
+Add an enhanced die for every level above 2nd.

 ___
 #### Magic Weapon